 I started Googling and Pinteresting photo wall ideas and while I am totally inspired, I just am at a loss as to which way to go.
 All I know is that I want a gallery of photos of the people, places, and things that represent us, but where to start??

 I’ve rounded up my photo wall inspirations.
 Hopefully, these will give you a few ideas as you put your wall gallery together.

 Laying Out Your Photo Wall With Paper Templates

 Check out this genius way that Love Your Room has created to help simplify the process of laying out your photo wall.
 She uses paper templates cut to the size of your photo frames.

-This handy dandy method will not only save your wall from numerous nail holes, but also give your creativity freedom to see your photo wall and play with various arrangements.
+This handy-dandy method will not only save your wall from numerous nail holes but also give your creative freedom to see your photo wall and play with various arrangements.